google/styleguide/objcguide.md

 variable (int or pointer).

-File scope or global variables (as opposed to constants) declared outside the scope of a method or function should be rare, and should have the prefix g.
+File scope or global variables (as opposed to constants) declared outside the scope of a method or function should be rare, and should have the prefix `g`.

 ```objectivec
 // GOOD: